The Square — How You Locate Yourself in Space

 - you are aware of your position

-- you are defined within your boundaries
+- you understand your boundaries

 The Square does not tell you where to go.